-Default IPv4-Gateway (only in static mode)
+Default IPv4-Gateway

 The IP address of the router on the local area network.
 Use 0.0.0.0 if no gateway is defined.

 Default Gateway Metric

 When several Networks are configured, with their own gateway, the Default Gateway Metric allows to introduce a priority between these gateways.
 The gateway with the lowest Metric will be chosen.